 Early Life

 Leonid Boguslavsky was born on June 17, 1951, in Moscow, USSR.
-He excelled in mathematics and science, winning the Moscow University Biology Olympiad in sixth grade and the USSR TV Mathematics Olympiad in seventh grade.
-He graduated from the Moscow Institute of Transport Engineering with a degree in Computer Science and Applied Mathematics in 1973.
+He displayed an early aptitude for academics, winning the Moscow University Biology Olympiad in sixth grade and the USSR TV Mathematics Olympiad a year later.
+He graduated from the Moscow Institute of Transport Engineering (MIIT) in 1973 with a degree in Computer Science and Applied Mathematics.
+His father, Boris Kagan, was a computer engineer and scientist.
+His mother, Zoya Boguslavskaya, was married to the poet Andrei Voznesensky.

 Rise to Success